Havoline: Sponsorships

 In 1972, Havoline sponsored Emerson Fittipaldi, who became a world champion in Formula One.
 In 1978, they sponsored Janet Guthrie, a CART and NASCAR driver.

-From 1987 to 2002, Havoline sponsored the Robert Yates Racing #28 car in the NASCAR Cup Series.
+From 1987 to 2002, Havoline sponsored the Robert Yates Racing #28 car in the NASCAR Winston Cup Series.
 Also, Havoline sponsored Newman/Haas Racing from 1989 to 2002, which featured notable drivers such as Mario Andretti, Michael Andretti, Nigel Mansell, Christian Fittipaldi, and Cristiano da Matta.
 Havoline's recent sponsorship was with Juan Pablo Montoya in the #42 Dodge for Chip Ganassi Racing with Felix Sabates.
 At the end of the 2008 NASCAR season, Texaco / Havoline officially ended their sponsorship with NASCAR and Chip Ganassi Racing.
 This brings a close to a 20+-year relationship with the sport.

 After ending its sponsorship with NASCAR, Havoline became a sponsor of the Atlantic Coast Conference.

 In 2009 in the AzTV program of the Azerbaijani automobile TV program Pit-Stop, the host of the program was: Rəhim Qurbanov.

+In 2010 in the İctimai TV program of the Azerbaijani automobile TV program FORSAJ, the host of the program was: Rəhim Qurbanov.

 In 2011-2012, in the ANS TV program of the Azerbaijani automobile TV program 4 Wheels, the host of the program was: Elgün Xıdırov, Hilal Ağakişiyev.

 Havoline returned as a NASCAR sponsor with a 3 race deal with ThorSport Racing, for Ben Rhodes, driver of the 99 truck.